Alex Prizgintas: Author, Musician, Historian, and Preservationist

 Wallkill Valley Railroad Company

-In addition to paper materials, the collection also contains a large quantity of artifacts including railroad signage, over twenty lanterns, period dining car china, antique railroad tinware, and more.
-Some examples featured are a sign from the Erie Railroad’s Harriman, NY station, concrete whistle and mile markers from the Erie Railroad’s Newburgh Branch, a large variety of “summer homes” vacation guides from the New York, Ontario & Western Railway, and a one-of-a-kind banner from the New York, Ontario & Western Railway’s Veterans Association.
+In addition to paper materials, the collection also contains a large quantity of artifacts including railroad signage, lanterns, period dining car china, tools, antique railroad tinware, textiles (hats/uniforms), and more.
+Some prominent items include one of two signs from the Erie Railroad’s Harriman, NY station, concrete whistle and mile markers from the Erie Railroad’s Newburgh Branch, a large variety of “summer homes” vacation guides from the New York, Ontario & Western Railway spanning the years of 1878 to 1949, and a one-of-a-kind banner from the New York, Ontario & Western Railway’s Veterans Association.

 About Orange County’s Railroads

-It would have been impossible for Orange County’s agricultural and manufacturing industries to blossom without the meticulous aid of its now-largely forgotten railroad network.
+It would have been impossible for Orange County’s agricultural and manufacturing industries to blossom without the aid of its intricate railroad network.
 Today, only a fraction of Orange County’s railroads remain in service and many of the region’s railroad marvels now sit abandoned.
-The first railroad to come to Orange County, the New York and Erie, was constructed in the late 1830s and opened for service in 1841.
-Later known as the Erie Railroad, gained recognition in 1842 when Thaddeus Selleck, the station agent of Chester, NY, successfully shipped milk by rail from Orange County to New York City.
+The first to come to Orange County, the New York and Erie Railroad, was constructed in the late 1830s and opened for service in 1841 between Piermont in Rockland County and Goshen.
+Later known as the Erie Railroad, it gained recognition in 1842 when Thaddeus Selleck, the station agent of Chester, NY, successfully made the first shipment of milk by rail in the nation.
 Selleck’s idea sparked New York’s fluid milk market—one of the state’s most lucrative industries for the next century.
 With the rise of milk came the need for more routes of steel to transport this valuable commodity.
 Soon, railroads extended in every direction across Orange Country.
-The Erie built numerous branchlines to connect villages and cities such as Newburgh, Pine Bush, and Montgomery to the greater railroad network.
+The Erie built numerous branchlines to connect villages and cities such as Newburgh, Pine Bush, Pine Island, and Montgomery to the greater railroad network.
 However, the Erie would not remain as Orange County’s only railroad.
 By 1900, the New York, Ontario and Western, Lehigh and Hudson River, Lehigh and New England, Middletown and Unionville, Central New England, and the New York Central all developed footholds in this region of New York State.
 It was arguably possible to travel anywhere in the county by train.

-Among the many railroads came numerous engineering marvels to Orange County.
-One which trains still operate upon is the 3,200 foot-long Moodna Viaduct spanning the Moodna Creek valley in Salisbury Mills, NY.
+Among these many railroads came several engineering marvels to Orange County.
+One which still carries trains today is the 3,200 foot-long Moodna Viaduct, spanning the Moodna Creek valley in Salisbury Mills, NY.
 Constructed between 1906 and 1909, the viaduct was built as a part of the Erie Railroad’s ambitious project known as the Graham Line.
-A great majority of the Erie’s tracks, especially between Harriman and Middletown, consisted of steep grades, tight curves, and numerous railroad crossings.
+A great majority of the Erie’s tracks, especially between Harriman and Middletown through towns such as Monroe, Chester, and Goshen, consisted of steep grades, tight curves, and numerous railroad crossings.
 This was not favorable for freight trains designed to move at fast speeds, so the Graham Line was constructed as a freight bypass that featured few grades, gentile curves, and, most importantly, no grade crossings.
 The Moodna Viaduct, with its highest point reaching 193 feet, remains the highest and longest active railroad trestle east of the Mississippi River.

 The demise of Maybrook was echoed across Orange County in the 1960s, 1970s, and 1980s, as automobiles and airplanes triumphed over railroads.
 One by one, busy railroad lines were abandoned and removed—leaving some unrecognizable today.
 Having been fascinated with geography from a young age, these old railroad lines fascinated me and, now, I have spent years collecting, writing, and sharing their history.